Firelegacy/FireLegacy/README.md

 ### Well hello stranger ... :smirk:

-I guess some presentations are in order :point_down:
+I guess some introductions are in order :point_down:

 - :ringed_planet: My name is **Virginia**
 - 💬 I'm fluent in French, Polish, English and internet culture